CSCfi/csc-user-guide/docs/cloud/rahti4/billing.md

 You also create a persistent volume of size 10 GiB and attach it to the pod.
 The cost in BUs can be calculated as follows:

 The core usage is 0.5 cores and the request is 1 cores.
-1 > 0.5 so 1 is used.
+According to the BU consumption rate 1 > 0.5 so 1 is used.

 The memory usage is 1 GiB and the request is 512 MiB.
-1 GiB > 512 MiB so 1 GiB is used
+The same goes for memory usage 1 GiB > 512 MiB so 1 GiB is used

 ![BU calculation](img/BU-calculation.drawio.svg)